RLHF-V/RLHF-V/readme.md

 1. Prepare training data

-Please download our [RLHF-V-Dataset](https://huggingface.co/datasets/HaoyeZhang/RLHF-V-Dataset) dataset, and save it to the following directory:
+Please download the TSV files for our RLHF-V-Dataset from [Google Drive](https://drive.google.com/drive/folders/1iJ9FvI2ENK9xjN1nAFMgyB5zSTTL1BE6?usp=drive_link), and save it to the following directory:

 ```
 Muffin/data/RLHF-V-Dataset